Media stunned by Putin's latest move on Ukraine

 In Ukraine, popular daily Segodnya describes President Putin's remarks as "sudden" and argues that to many people, they amount to an admission of involvement in orchestrating the crisis in south-eastern Ukraine.

-But political analyst Vadym Karasyov disagrees, telling Segodnya that if the referendum goes ahead despite President Putin's calls for it to be postponed, Moscow will be able to use this as evidence that it is not behind the pro-Russian separatists."New game"
+But political analyst Vadym Karasyov disagrees, telling Segodnya that if the referendum goes ahead despite President Putin's calls for it to be postponed, Moscow will be able to use this as evidence that it is not behind the pro-Russian separatists.

 Prominent Ukrainian journalist Dmytro Tymchuk is deeply suspicious of the Russian president's motives.
 "Putin has started a new game," Mr Tymchuk says.
 "We do not yet understand what it is but it is obvious that this is not the time to relax."